Bariah10/shopsense-data-platform/docs/architecture.md

 Choosing the winning row (latest `ingested_at`) is a business decision, so it is written explicitly in the notebook rather than hidden inside a merge condition.

-**Why hybrid retrieval instead of dense alone?** Section 9 of notebook 03 measures it.
-Dense retrieval misses exact identifiers; BM25 misses paraphrases.
-The fusion beats both, and the reranker beats the fusion.
+**Why hybrid retrieval instead of dense alone?** Because the two retrievers fail on different
+questions: dense embeddings are weak on rare literal tokens (`orders.dlq`, `line_total`, `3-D Secure`), BM25 is weak on paraphrases that share no vocabulary with the source text.
+Section 9 of notebook 03 measures this on 18 labelled questions split between those two cases, and reports Hit@1, Hit@3 and MRR for all four configurations.
+The measured table for the committed run is exported to `reports/rag_eval_table.md` - whatever it shows is the result, including the possibility that on a corpus this small dense retrieval alone is already competitive.

 ## 5. Known limitations